Learn How to Make This Seasons’ Most Popular Food Trend

 Now, the key to creating a truly phenomenal spread is to have a balance of tastes and textures --sweet and salty, chewy and crunchy, savvy and bright, and so on.
 This can be accomplished by breaking down these flavors into food categories like sweets, meats, cheese, crackers, fruits & jams.
+The balance of flavors make charcuterie boards excellent fruitcake pairings.
 We like to start with sweets...

 HOW TO BUILD A CHARCUTERIE BOARD

 SWEETS: We recommend slices of our DeLuxe® Fruitcake or Texas Pecan Cakes.
-Because our fruitcakes are packed full of the types of nuts and fruit you might typically find in a charcuterie board, a couple of slices of our DeLuxe® is the perfect compliment to just about any spread.
+Because our fruitcakes are packed full of the types of nuts and fruit you might typically find in a charcuterie board, a couple of slices of our DeLuxe® is the perfect fruitcake pairing for just about any spread.

 For tips on how to best slice our cakes, watch our slicing video found here!

 MEATS: As the cake’s salty counterpart, we recommend a variety of cured and uncured meats, such as prosciutto, uncured soppressata, and hard salami.
 With the addition of these salty meats, your board will have both depths of flavor and color.
 For a delectable selection, check out New Braunfels Smokehouse.

 CHEESE: We recommend a variety of both hard and soft cheese.
 Softer cheeses, such as brie or fresh mozzarella, provide a rich creaminess that won’t overpower the palate.
 While harder cheeses, like sharp cheddar and gouda, provide a twangy bite and depth that’ll help balance the sweetness of the jams and cakes.